vifeng/TicketToTheMoon/tickettothemoon_BackEnd/DEVLOG.md

 but since you have to write the tests it's a bit more work.
 So in the meantime for a quick documentation I used hal explorer which give the endpoints of the API and other useful usage.

-In this project you'll find both Spring REST Docs and Hal Explorer.
+In this project you'll find both Spring REST Docs(I haven't written much test yet) and Hal Explorer.

 # JPA relationships choice